Pinaki82/Tulu-C-IDE/README.md

 ### What is "Leader Key"?

-In Vim, a leader key is generally (set by default) the "back-slash" key in Normal mode (not Command mode or any other mode), unless you define a different key as the leader.
+In Vim, a leader key is generally (set by default) the "back-slash" key in Normal mode or Insert mode (not Command mode), unless you define a different key as the leader.

 In normal mode, press `\` then type `8` (not from the num-pad).
 See what happens!
 It will turn on/off the long line marker.